Learn the PR tools you can use to effectively manage any crisis

 Any company can shine when things are going well, but it takes planning, communication and a well-crafted PR program to survive a crisis.
 Studies have shown that approximately 40 percent of companies that face a major crisis will not survive it, so it is important to protect yourself.

 While there is no standard formula for handling a PR crisis, there are tools, tactics and lessons to be learned from the examples of others.
 Axia can help by serving as your crisis management guide.
 We will ensure that you craft the right responses and reach key stakeholders to protect your brand image.
-Download our free e-book Managing Public Relations in a Crisis or contact us today to begin guarding your reputation and maintaining public trust.
+Download our e-book Managing Public Relations in a Crisis or contact us today to begin guarding your reputation and maintaining public trust.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.